JonathanSaleh123/checklist-frontend/README.md

-# Checklsit App Frontend Repository
+# Checklist App Frontend Repository

 Built with **React**, **TypeScript**/**JavaScript**, **Material UI**, and **Auth0** for authentication.